 \subsection{Uniqueness}

-The uniqueness of a contact structure in every homotopy class of almost contact structures does not hold in a $5$--fold.
-There are examples in the literature, for instance \cite{NK} proves that every fillable contact structure has a non--fillable contact structure in the same almost contact homotopy class.\\
+The uniqueness of a contact structure in every homotopy class of almost contact structures does not hold in a $5$--manifold.
+There are many examples in the literature, for instance \cite{Pr2} provides two non--contactomorphic contact structures in the same almost contact homotopy class.\\

 The construction described in this article requires a fair amount of choices.
 Though, the dependence of the contact structure with respect to them may be understood.
-The three main ingredients are the stabilization procedure of almost contact pencils, in the same spirit than Giroux's stabilization for a contact open book decomposition ~\cite{Gi}; the addition of fake curves in the triangulation increasing the amount of holes filled with the local model and the canonicity of the contact blow--up procedure.
+The three main ingredients are the stabilization procedure of almost contact pencils, in the same spirit than Giroux's stabilization for a contact open book decomposition ~\cite{Co, Ko}, the addition of fake curves in the triangulation increasing the amount of holes filled with the local model and the surgery procedure.